liamvdvyver/chest/README.md

-# Rchess
+# chest

 C++ chess engine written by a guy who doesn't know C++.

-After a failed attempt in R (all I want is to stack allocate a uint64_t, is that too much to ask?), hence the name.
+After a failed attempt in R (all I want is to stack allocate a uint64_t, is that too much to ask?), hence the old name.

 # Features